borbware/unity-basics-course/gamedev/gamification.md

 ## What is gamification?

-Game-like elements have silently found their way to many web services.
+* Gamification: Applying *game-like elements* to a non-game (usually web) service.

-* Gamifying aims for increased and continuous user interaction
+* Aims for increased and continuous user interaction
 * Achieved by adding a "game layer" on top of a service
 * Can make the user experience more engaging
 * Can enhance activities where a continuous engagement is beneficial for the user, for example learning a language